QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation

+Figure~\ref{fig:indivall} shows the breakdown results for individual datasets.
+In this figure, the size of the hexagonal symbol denotes the size of the model, computed as the number of rules $\times$ average number of conditions (smaller is better).
+The QCBA learning time reported is for postprocessing only.
+The purple line denotes the number of unique values across all attributes (except the target) in the given dataset and the datasets (on the X-axis) are sorted by this value.

-However, there are several datasets for which the extension step takes excessive time to complete.
-This results in the run time of postprocessing taking on average 16x the duration of CBA.
-The Extension algorithm is slowest on data with many distinct values, which corresponds to segment, letter and spambase datasets.
+The larger run time for several datasets in Figure~\ref{fig:indivall} can be attributed to the extension step.
+The graph also shows the largest impact on datasets with many distinct values or rows, which correspond to segment, letter and spambase datasets.
 The segment and letter datasets contain various image metrics and spambase word frequency attributes.
-Such datasets are not typical representatives of use cases, where interpretable machine learning models are required.
-Nevertheless, the evaluation of the runtime indicates that the computational optimization of the extension algorithm is one of the most important areas for further work.
+Such datasets are not typical representatives of the use cases, where interpretable machine learning models are needed.
+Nevertheless, the evaluation of the runtime indicates that the computational optimisation of the extension algorithm is one of the most important areas for further work.